DataDog/documentation/content/en/synthetics/search/saved_views.md

 ## Overview

-Saved views allow you to save the state of the **Search and Manage** [Synthetic Tests page][1] and enable effective troubleshooting by providing you with quick access to scoped queries, relevant facets, [test coverage widgets][3], and the time range.
+Saved views allow you to save the state of the **Search and Manage** [Synthetic Tests page][1].
+They enable effective troubleshooting by providing you with quick access to scoped queries, relevant facets, [test coverage widgets][3], and the time range.

 You can also use saved views to share common queries and configurations with your teammates.